Governor General of Canada: Constitutional role

+It was decided at the same Imperial Conference that the governor general "should be kept as fully informed as His Majesty the King in Great Britain of Cabinet business and public affairs."
+How frequently governors general and their prime ministers conversed has varied; some prime ministers have valued their meetings with the viceroy at the time.
+However, the practice is usually informal and the prime minister will typically schedule a telephone call to request the governor general perform a significant task.
+The governor general regularly receives the minutes from cabinet meetings and any documents referred to in those minutes.

-The governor general, as the representative of the Canadian sovereign, carries out the parliamentary duties of the sovereign in their absence, such as summoning Parliament, reading the speech from the throne, and proroguing and dissolving Parliament.
-The governor general also grants royal assent in the 's name; legally, the governor general has three options: grant royal assent (making the bill a law), withhold royal assent (vetoing the bill), or reserve the bill for the signification of the 's pleasure (allowing the sovereign to personally grant or withhold assent).
-If the governor general withholds the 's assent, the sovereign may within two years disallow the bill, thereby annulling the law in question.
-No modern Canadian viceroy has denied royal assent to a bill.
+The governor general also summons parliament, reads the speech from the throne, and prorogues and dissolves parliament.
+The governor general grants royal assent in the king's name; legally, the governor general has three options: grant royal assent (making the bill a law), withhold royal assent (vetoing the bill), or reserve the bill for the signification of the king's pleasure (allowing the sovereign to personally grant or withhold assent).
+If the governor general withholds the king's assent, the sovereign may within two years disallow the bill, thereby annulling the law in question.
+No governor general has denied royal assent to a bill.
 Provincial viceroys, however, are able to reserve royal assent to provincial bills for the governor general, which was last invoked in 1961 by the lieutenant governor of Saskatchewan.